Northern Carnarvon Basin

 In June 2015 Statoil completed its first offshore operation in Australia conducting a multibeam survey and piston coring program in the permit.

 Statoil also participated in a multi-client 3D seismic survey which recorded 4,000 square kilometres of data over WA-506-P. Statoil is currently analyzing the data and will make a decision on whether to proceed with an exploration well by Q3 2017.

-Statoil has a 30% equity share of four BP operated exploration licences offshore South Australia.
-The licences (EPP 37, 38, 39 and 40) are located in the frontier Ceduna Sub Basin within the Great Australian Bight, off the coast of South Australia, and cover more than 24,000 square kilometres of acreage.
+In 2013 Statoil acquired a 30% equity share of four BP-operated exploration licences off the coast of South Australia.
+The licences (EPP 37, 38, 39 and 40) are located in the frontier Ceduna Sub Basin within the Great Australian Bight, and cover more than 24,000 square kilometres of acreage.